Flag of South Sudan: History

-To address the discrepancies, on 25 August 2023, the Media Authority of South Sudan released an advisory to advertisement and printing companies identifying the correct version of the flag as having a light blue chevron and upright star.
-It is now illegal in South Sudan to distribute alternate reproductions of the flag which feature a dark blue chevron or tilted star.
+To address the discrepancies, on 25 August 2023, the Media Authority of South Sudan released an advisory to advertisement and printing companies identifying the correct version of the flag as having a light blue triangle and upright star.
+It is now illegal in South Sudan to distribute alternate reproductions of the flag which feature a dark blue triangle or tilted star.

 Description

 The flag bears similarities with the flags of Sudan and Kenya.
 It shares the black, white, red, and green of the Sudanese flag (although the colours' symbolism are different), in addition to having a chevron along the hoist.
 The horizontal black, white, red, and green bands of the current South Sudanese flag share the same design as the Kenyan flag, and the Pan-African symbolism thereof.
 Another difference between the flags of Sudan and South Sudan is that there is a yellow star inside the blue triangle (like the flag of the Belgian Congo), representing the national unity of South Sudan.

 Since the flag was adopted, there have been disagreements about whether the star should be tilted to the right slightly or upright, and whether the chevron should be dark blue or sky blue.
-The fixed and tilted stars were both used at John Garang's funeral in 2005.
+The dark blue chevron and the fixed stars were used at John Garang's funeral in 2005.
 Variants of the flag with dark blue chevron, tilted stars, or both were commonly used until 2023, when the government declared the sky blue chevron and upright star as the only accepted version.